WireHole-UI: All-in-one WireGuard VPN and Ad-blocking DNS

 There are two parameters you must change:

-- WG_HOST= my.ddns.netChange this to the public IP of the server you are using.
-If you are installing at home, you can use Dynamic DNS.- PASSWORD=10h30This is the password used to access the WireGuard Web UI athttp://<IP-Address>:51821.
+- WG_HOST= my.ddns.netChange this to the public IP of the server you use.
+If you are setting this up at home, you can use Dynamic DNS.- PASSWORD=10h30This is the password used to access the WireGuard Web UI viahttp://<IP-Address>:51821.
 Change it to improve security.

-You can leave the other parameters as they are if you are not familiar with Docker.
+You can keep the other parameters unchanged if you are not familiar with Docker.

 After editing, save (CTRL + O) and exit (CTRL + X).

-Note: If you are using an Oracle Cloud VPS and cannot access the Internet after connecting to WireGuard, refer to this article to fix the issue.
+Note: If you are using an Oracle Cloud VPS and cannot access the Internet after connecting to WireGuard, refer to this article to fix it

 docker-compose up -d

 Wait a few minutes for the machine to download the Docker images and set up the containers.
-Once completed, you can access the following address to configure the WireGuard client.
-Log in with the password you set in the ` – PASSWORD` section in the docker-compose.yml file.
+After completion, you can access the following address to configure WireGuard clients.
+Log in with the password you set in the – PASSWORD section of the docker-compose.yml file

 http://<IP-Address>:51821

-If you are installing on a free Oracle VPS, refer to this article for more detailed instructions.
+If you are setting this up on a free Oracle VPS, refer to this article for more detailed instructions

 1. Create a WireGuard Client